A 12-Credit Online Graduate Certificate

 - Understand the structure and nature of arts organizations from the legal, philosophical, and community service aspects.
 Topics will include: artist-led institutions, organizational management structures, conflict resolution, and problem solving techniques.

-We are currently accepting applications for the fall 2017 semester.
-The application deadline is Friday, June 30th.
-Apply now to avoid last minute processing delays.
+We are currently accepting applications for the spring 2018 semester.
+The application deadline is Friday, November 10th, 11:59 p.m.
+EST. Apply now to avoid last minute processing delays.